-The requirements of SRI Phase 3 were established in the Statement of Work (SOW) for Contract No. W91278-16-D-0061 Task Order Number 0002 (USACE, 2016).
-The SOW includes installation of 20 monitoring wells on the Main Installation (MI and off-site, groundwater sampling and analysis for volatile organic compounds (VOCs).
-Following installation and initial sampling, the Phase 3 wells will be incorporated into long-term monitoring (LTM); the wells will be sampled semiannually in LTM events until at least four samples have been collected and a sample frequency can be determined in accordance with the current criteria as described in the 2016 LTM report (HDR, 2017a).
-An access agreement for one off-site, Phase 2 Intermediate Aquifer (IAQ) well could not be completed; two onsite Fluvial Aquifer wells were installed instead, leaving 19 wells to be installed in Phase 3.
+The SOW for Contract No. W91278-16-D-0061-0002 (USACE, 2016) defined the work to be performed in Task 2, SRI Phases 3 and 4.
+The SOW includes installation of 33 monitoring wells on the MI and off-site during Phases 3 and 4 with groundwater sampling and analysis for volatile organic compounds (VOCs).
+Following installation and initial sampling, the wells will be incorporated into long-term monitoring (LTM) and will be sampled semiannually until a sample frequency can be determined in accordance with the criteria described in annual LTM reports.
+Fourteen wells are to be installed during Phase 4, including the five off-site wells that could not be installed in Phase 3.